DenisFlorin15/Python-Data-Analysis-in-Google-Colab/README.md

   - `Pandas`: For data manipulation and analysis.
   - `NumPy`: For numerical computing and N-dimensional arrays.
   - `Matplotlib` & `Seaborn`: For data visualization and linear regression plots.
+  - `Scikit-learn`: For building machine learning models and regression analysis.

 ## 📁 Projects Included

-1. **Nobel Prize Analysis** – A deep dive into the history, demographics, and patterns of Nobel Prize winners over the years.
+1. **Programming Languages Trends** – An analysis of the popularity and evolution of various programming languages.
+2. **Seaborn & Linear Regression** – Utilizing advanced visualization techniques to find correlations and trends in data.
+3. **Computation with NumPy** – Implementing efficient mathematical operations using N-dimensional arrays.
+4. **Google Trends & Data Visualization** – Using search interest data to visualize trends and compare different topics over time.
+5. **Data Exploration with Pandas (College Majors)** – Analyzing salary data and career outcomes based on different college majors.
+6. **Lego Dataset Analysis** – Exploring the evolution of Lego sets, themes, and parts throughout the decades.
-2. **Google Play Store App Analytics** – Cleaning and analyzing thousands of apps to identify trends in ratings, categories, and pricing.
+7. **Google Play Store App Analytics** – Cleaning and analyzing thousands of apps to identify trends in ratings, categories, and pricing.
-3. **Lego Dataset Analysis** – Exploring the evolution of Lego sets, themes, and parts throughout the decades.
-4. **Data Exploration with Pandas (College Majors)** – Analyzing salary data and career outcomes based on different college majors.
-5. **Google Trends & Data Visualization** – Using search interest data to visualize trends and compare different topics over time.
-6. **Computation with NumPy** – Implementing efficient mathematical operations using N-dimensional arrays.
-7. **Seaborn & Linear Regression** – Utilizing advanced visualization techniques to find correlations and trends in data.
-8. **Programming Languages Trends** – An analysis of the popularity and evolution of various programming languages.
+8. **Nobel Prize Analysis** – A deep dive into the history, demographics, and patterns of Nobel Prize winners over the years.
 9. **Dr. Semmelweis Handwashing Discovery** – An investigation into the history of handwashing and its impact on mortality rates in clinics, analyzing the discovery that handwashing saves lives.
+10. **Multivariable Regression & Valuation Model** – Building a house price valuation model using multivariable regression techniques to analyze the relationship between multiple features and property values.

 ## 📖 How to Use
 1. Open any `.ipynb` file in this repository.